isaac3597/alx-higher_level_programming/0x05-python-exceptions/README.md

 x can be bigger than the length of my_list
 Returns the real number of elements printed
 You have to use try: / except:
-You are not allowed to import any mo